Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

         graph-base-uri: https://microsoftgraph.chinacloudapi.cn
     ```

-#### Property example 2: Use `group name` to protect some method in web application.
+#### Property example 2: Use `group name` or `group id` to protect some method in web application.

 * Step 1: Add property in application.yml
     ```yaml
     azure:
       activedirectory:
         user-group:
-          allowed-group-names: <group1-name>, <group2-name>
+          allowed-group-names: group1_name_1, group2_name_2
+          # 1. If allowed-group-ids = all, then all group id will take effect.
-          # When azure.active directory.user-group.allowed-group-ids is configured as 'all', there is no need to configure other group ids,
+          # 2. If "all" is used, we should not configure other group ids.
-          # it will automatically use all group ids responded by MemeberOf Graph API as permissions.
+          # 3. "all" is only supported for allowed-group-ids, not supported for allowed-group-names.
-          allowed-group-ids: <group1-id>, <group2-id>
+          allowed-group-ids: group_id_1, group_id_2
     ```

 * Step 2: Add `@EnableGlobalMethodSecurity(prePostEnabled = true)` in web application: